Soumya533/Soumya533/README.md

 - 🌱 I’m currently learning web dev
 - 💞️ I’m looking to collaborate on different platforms
 - 📫 How to reach me:through the provided links
 - ⚡ Fun fact:I'm a self motivated person
+- 💞️Passionate about learning Machine Learning and AI technologies

 <!---
 Soumya533/Soumya533 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.